Nastja2000/nodejs2025Q2-service/README.md

 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+## Run with Docker

+2. docker-compose build --no-cache docker-compose up

+After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Testing

 After application running open new terminal and enter: